UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

     ```

 16. What happens if you give to litle time?
-    - the job will be stopped by the scheduler and you will find an error message that it timed out. if you have a long running job that risks to time out, you can also contact support and ask us to extend the time. this is OK if this was an "accident" and you risk losing days of compute time. but extending jobs should not be a regular thing since it makes it harder for the scheduler to schedule (restaurant analogy: somebody reserverd a table until 9 pm but stays 2 hours longer)
+    - the job will be stopped by the scheduler and you will find an error message that it timed out. if you have a long running job that risks to time out, you can also contact support and ask us to extend the time. this is OK if this was an "accident" and you risk losing days of compute time. but extending jobs should not be a regular thing since it makes it harder for the scheduler to schedule (restaurant analogy: somebody reserved a table until 9 pm but stays 2 hours longer)
     - please don't count on extensions.
 They are resevered for special circumstances.
 If your job needs longer than allowed on the partition you are using, we can help you to improve your workflow by parallization or checkpointing.

 17. Can we have empty lines between the `#SBATCH` commands?